cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 - Add a nice poster image showing off your shiny frontend 📸

 — Write a section that describes how to install this project 🤓
-- Write sections of how to use this project?
-What are its features 🤔
+- Write sections of how to use this project, what are its features 🤔
 - What external data source is featured in your project and what are its properties 🌠
 - Maybe a checklist of done stuff and stuff still on your wishlist? ✅